How Deep Is Your Love (Calvin Harris and Disciples song): Commercial performance

-"How Deep Is Your Love" entered at number seven on the UK Singles Chart, giving Harris his 19th top ten hit on the chart.
+"How Deep Is Your Love" entered at number seven on the UK Singles Chart, giving Harris his 19th top-ten hit on the chart.
 The song eventually peaked at number two.
 The song debuted at number five on the US Hot Dance/Electronic Songs.
-It sold 41,000 downloads and captured two million U.S. streams (the bulk of which, 74 percent, came from Spotify) in its first week.
+It sold 41,000 downloads and captured two million U.S. streams (the bulk of which, 74 per cent, came from Spotify) in its first week.
 It marked Harris' eighth top ten since the chart's launch, making it the most of any act (previously, he was tied with Zedd at seven each).

 Additionally, the song debuted at number four on Dance/Electronic Digital Songs and at number six on the Dance/Electronic Streaming Songs.
-On its tenth week, it has hit number three on both the Hot Dance/Electronic Songs and the Dance/Electronic Streaming Songs and reahced number two on the Dance/Electronic Digital Songs and the Dance Club Songs.
+On its tenth week, it has hit number three on both the Hot Dance/Electronic Songs and the Dance/Electronic Streaming Songs and reached number two on the Dance/Electronic Digital Songs and the Dance Club Songs.
 The song also debuted on Dance/Mix Show Airplay at number 24.
 It eventually reached number one on the chart after 10 weeks, giving Harris his ninth number one on this chart.
 Since the chart began in 2003, only Rihanna has racked up more number ones (11 hits).
 The single also debuted on the Billboard Hot 100 at number 60. and has since peaked at number 27.

 In the Australian ARIA Singles Chart, the song debuted at number eight and in its sixth week on the chart, reached number one.
 It is Harris' first number-one single there.

 Music video

 The accompanying music video for "How Deep Is Your Love", directed by Emil Nava, premiered on Tidal on 4 August 2015 and was released elsewhere on 6 August 2015.
 It features American model Gigi Hadid.
 Filming took place in Malibu, California in late June 2015.

 The video begins with Gigi laying on a table which she gets up on and walks down a hall into a party with bikinied women.
-Other scenes include Gigi flashing in different colors in a black background.
-Gigi then finds herself on a sea boat with water bikers.
+Other scenes include Gigi flashing in different colours in a black background.
+Gigi then finds herself on a seaboat with water bikers.
 She then is transported to a pool where she dives into and walks out and takes off her clothes and hops in a shower and moves into another party room.
 Next, she is shown with motorcycles swarming around her.
 The video ends with Gigi walking out of the party room.
 It won Best Electronic Video at the 2016 MTV Video Music Awards.

 Covers

-In September 2015, American singer Charlie Puth covered the song on BBC Radio 1 and the version was included in the compilation BBC Radio 1's Live Lounge.
+In September 2015, American singer-songwriter Charlie Puth covered the song on BBC Radio 1 and the version was included in the compilation BBC Radio 1's Live Lounge.
 Slovenian duo Maraaya also covered the song, their cover can be found on their YouTube channel.
 Rihanna samples the song on her Anti World Tour while performing "We Found Love".